 Running socks put in lots of miles on varied terrain, making them susceptible to more wear than other socks.
 Many companies use higher needle counts to create a thicker material or blend durable fibers to combat this.

 Having a running sock fall apart can feel like a small disaster.
 Any hole puts your foot in contact with your shoe, creating a hotspot that can cause blisters.
-With many running socks sitting around $15, repeatedly replacing running socks can take a bite out of your wallet.
+With many pairs of running socks sitting around $15, repeatedly replacing them can take a bite out of your wallet.

-You can avoid this by reading reviews or by going with brands that are known for their durable socks.
+You can avoid this by reading reviews or choosing brands known for durable socks.
 Darn Tough is our pick for the toughest sock on the market.
 It also offers a lifetime guarantee: If you ever wear a hole in one of its socks, the company will send you a new one.

 That means you’ll never have to buy that sock again unless you want multiple pairs.
 For the record, we’ve never worn a hole in one.